nickmccleery/autodiff-example/README.md

+# Background

+This project contains an incredibly simple example of automatic differentation as applied to the computation of an I-section beam's second moment of area.

+The example file, `src/example.py`, computes the second moment of area for an I-section beam, while also using the `auto-diff` package to compute the partial derivatives of the beam's second moment of area with respect to the beam's dimensions.

 # Environment Setup

 Use of pyenv for is recommended for the management of multiple Python versions.
 To install pyenv on a Unix-based